doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 in the Association Mapping chapter.

-When ``DocumentManager::flush()`` is called, Doctrine inspects all managed, new and removed documents and will perform the following operations.
+When ``DocumentManager::flush()`` is called, Doctrine inspects all managed, new and removed documents and will perform the necessary operations.

 .. _workingobjects_repository_uow_outofsync: